NuruzzamanFaruqui/UCI-Visegrad-Group-Companies-Dataset-Conversion-from-ARFF-to-CSV/README.md

 # UCI-Visegrad-Group-Companies-Dataset-Conversion-from-ARFF-to-CSV

-# Visegrad Group Companies Dataset Conversion
+# UCI Visegrad Group Companies Dataset Conversion from ARFF to CSV

 This repository contains a Python script to convert ARFF files of the Visegrad Group Companies dataset into a single CSV file.
 The Visegrad Group Companies dataset includes financial and other related data for companies from the Czech Republic, Hungary, Poland, and Slovakia.